samjulien/blog/_posts/2018-07-31-full-stack-typescript-apps-part-1-developing-backend-apis-with-nestjs.markdown

 In Nest.js, like in many other frameworks out there, [controllers](https://docs.nestjs.com/controllers) are responsible for mapping endpoints to functionalities.
 To create a controller in Nest.js, you can use the `@Controller` decorator, as follows: `@Controller(${ENDPOINT})`.
 Then, to map different HTTP methods like GET and POST, you would use decorators like: `@Get`, `@Post`, `@Delete`, etc.

-So, as in your case you will need to create a controller that returns items available on a restaurant and that admins can use to manage these items, you can create a file called `items.controller.ts` and add the following code into it:
+So, as in your case you will need to create a controller that returns items available on a restaurant and that admins can use to manage these items, you can create a file called `items.controller.ts` inside the `items` directory and add the following code into it:

 ```typescript
 import {